All Episodes

 Yeah, guys, I'm Andrew.

-Uh, I'm over here in Seoul, South Korea.
+I'm over here in Seoul, South Korea.

-Um, I was in Miami, Florida.
+I was in Miami, Florida.

-I'm from Miami, Florida, born and raised in my 40 305.
+I'm from Miami, Florida, born and raised in Miami, Florida, 305.

-Um, obviously, I'm over here in Korea, uh, because I'm trying to live an international lifetime, set up my finances so Uncle Sam takes a lot less of my money.
+Obviously, I'm over here in Korea because I'm trying to live an international lifestyle, set up my finances so Uncle Sam takes a lot less of my money and also just enjoy the benefits right now based on inflation of living abroad.

-I just got a 30% raise thanks to Biden.
+I just got a 30% raise.

 Appreciate that, bro.

-I just started a second one to talk about, just started like a week or two ago, called Illegal Mindset, which is to talk about non-legal stuff.
+I just started a second one to talk about, just started like a week or two ago called Illegal Mindset, which is to talk about non-legal stuff.

-Um, my Twitter is legal mindset, the legal mindset.
+My Twitter is legal mindset, the legal mindset.

-Also, have locals, legal mindset.locals.com where I have unscripted conversations, including about stuff like this, because the algorithm hates this, they de-incentivize this and they punish us, they put us down in the ranking for just talking about stuff like this.
+I also have locals, legalmindset.locals.com, where I have unscripted conversations, including about stuff like this, because the algorithm hates this.

-Talk we're talking about, for example, the Alex Jones trial, all that sort of stuff.
+We're talking about, for example, the Alex Jones trial, all that sort of stuff.

 Can't do it on YouTube.

-Oftentimes I have to do that on locals because they're a full they're affiliated with Rumble, they don't really give a fuck.
+Oftentimes, I have to do that on locals because they're affiliated with Rumble.

-Uh, so they're much more free speech oriented.
+So they're much more free speech oriented.

-So, any of those three places, great place to find me.
+So any of those three places, great place to find me.

 Go check him out, guys.